osamadev/financial_mcp_server/README.md

 # Financial MCP Server

-A custom Modular Command Platform (MCP) server for advanced financial analysis, stock monitoring, and real-time market intelligence.
+A custom Model Context Protocol (MCP) server for advanced financial analysis, stock monitoring, and real-time market intelligence.
 This server provides a suite of tools and API endpoints for portfolio management, market summaries, stock alerts, and contextual financial insights, designed for seamless integration with Claude Desktop and other MCP-compatible clients.

 ---